-- Library services are not significantly changed for the member councils providing a 3% increase to member contribution (except City of Greater Geelong). - The City of Greater Geelong (CoGG) draft budget provides for a 2.5% or \$358K increase to their member contribution.
+- Library services are not significantly changed for the member councils providing a 3% increase to member contribution (all except City of Greater Geelong). - The City of Greater Geelong (CoGG) provide a 2.5% increase to their member contribution; the direct service impacts from the increase being less than the rate cap will result in approximately 200 less programs being delivered to the CoGG community within libraries and in other community facilities, over the course of the year.
+The savings will be found through current vacancies and will not impact current staff.